swansonk14/SyntheMol/README.md

 Filter for diversity by clustering molecules based on their Morgan fingerprint and only keeping the top scoring molecule from each cluster.

-Cluster molecules into 50 clusters
+Cluster molecules into 50 clusters.

 ```bash
 chemfunc cluster_molecules \